ytx-readings/habit-books/reading-notes/The Now Habit by Neil Fiore.md

     * Understand underlying causes of procrastination;
     * Develop alternative tools to cope with your fears, make work less painful and less depriving;
     * Make work more enjoyable, and make the quality and pleasure of leisure time greater than what you can ever achieve by procrastinating.

+## Chapter 2: How We Procrastinate

+### Knowing how you spent your time

+* Observe where your time is going.
+Record the amount of time spent on your work and life.
+Create a schedule.
+* Categorize your activities:
+    * A: Most important
+    * B: Important
+    * C: Least important
+* Urgent things are not always the best uses of our time.
+* Keep recording for a few days so that you have a better estimate on how you spent on your time.
+Review how you spent your time.
+Then you can find areas of improvement – reducing time on unimportant activities.
+    * Example: Get out of bed immediately; spend less time on breakfast; eliminate time spent on TV in the morning and evening when you are pressed for time.
+    * Example: If you are a person taking long time to "settle in" before getting started, make conscious choices when you enter the office in the morning.
+* Most of the time you spent are not directly related to high-priority tasks.
+Look for areas of improvement and gain greater control over interruptions and lost time.

+### Procrastination logs

+* Keeping a record of how you spent your time will alert you how you inefficiently used your time, but it will not provide cues for you in actual work situation that need a change in your focus if you want to avoid falling back to your old behavior.
+* By _recording_ your current behavior and thoughts, you can know where to take corrective actions.
+Otherwise you are unable to learn from your past mistakes.
+The **procrastination log** provides as system that is easier for you to gain control of your time and your behavior patterns.
+* Your procrastination log can alert you to the _types_ of situations in which you are most likely to procrastinate.
+Examples:
+    1. Detail activities
+    2. Home chores
+    3. Performance tasks
+    4. Big or dense projects
+* Identify the fears and pressures you typically associate with certain types of projects.
+The procrastination logs can show you how it helps or hinders your goal achievement.
+Awareness of the inner dialogue about how it connects to your procrastination patterns will let you make use of the now habit strategy.

+### Creating safety: the first major step out of procrastination

+* Your mind often changes when you face some kind of danger, depending on whether the danger is immediate and real or just possible.
+Procrastination usually occurs when you use fear to cover up yourself from the pressure of a real deadline.
+* Procrastination and anxiety works in five stages:
+    1. You give a task or a goal the power to determine your worth and happiness;
+    2. You use perfectionism to put yourself in a situation where a single mistake will result in the _end of the world_;
+    3. You find yourself of _frozen with anxiety_;
+    4. You then use procrastination to escape the dilemma between _the immediate, and frightening_ **fear of failure** when doing the work, and the _higher level of anxiety_ from **time pressure of deadlines**;
+    5. You then use a **real threat** such as fire or deadline to release yourself and perfectionism and to act as a motivator.

+> If you maintain perfectionist standards, then failing to achieve your goals or making a mistake can feel as if you're going to die.
+But maybe your job, your relationship, or your home is so important to you that losing it would feel like the end of the world.
+If so, you'll want to know how to create alternatives that allow you to bounce back from your natural procrastination patterns.
+>
+> **In order to maximize your performance in a stressful world, you must create a protected and indisputable sense of worth for yourself.** Until you do, energy and concentration will be drained from work and put into preparing for imagined threats to your survival, and into procrastination as a means of coping.
+>
+> If you are threatening yourself with self-hatred and a life of unhappiness unless you achieve your goal, it's impossible to concentrate on the work in front of you now. **You must have some sort of protection from these self-imposed threats.
+Your healthy survival response (commonly thought of as stress) will not stop until you are safe.** You need a commitment to yourself and your innate worth that lets you know that, in spite of any failures, you believe in yourself enough to **try again, to get back on this board** – or some other board more suited to your unique talents.